microsoft/api-guidelines/graph/GuidelinesGraph.md

 #### Enum or Booleans

-Enumerations are a good alternative to booleans when one of the two values (`true`, `false`) conveyes other possible values not yet conceived.
+Enumerations are a good alternative to Booleans when one of the two values (`true`, `false`) conveys other possible values not yet conceived.
 Let's assume we have an `Error` type and a property to communicate how to display it:

 ```xml
 <ComplexType Name="Error">